NaviddSaeidii/ML-for-mobile-organic-compounds-adsorption-on-AC-BC/README.md

 ## Prediction workflow

 1. Open `Prediction_Input_Template.xlsx`
 2. Enter the required input descriptor(s) for the new compounds and adsorbents.
 It works for one single row of inputs (for one adsorption) or for a series of inputs (several adsorptions).
+The Excel file must contain at least one completed input row before running the prediction script.
+On completed input row was mentioned in the excel file as example.
 3. Save the file
 4. Run: